JensvandeWiel/ArkAscendedServerManager/README.md

  7. :tada: You can run your server!
 ### Contributing
 Ask one of **the core contributors** in the [discord server](https://discord.gg/pBfmFuK2Wa)  to give you contributor role, then you can ask what to do.
 Or you can just make a pull request with some code you've written.
-### :warning: Watch out :warning:
-We have not officialy released anything yet, the alpha release is planned but not yet released!
-This codebase is very young and might be unstable.